karls/uom-wifi-activator/README.md

 In `scripts/` you'll see a file called `10-uom-wifi.sh`.
 This is the script that gets called by NetworkManager after it has connected to an access point.
-In that file, you'll need to change `$ACTIVATION_SCRIPT` variable to point to `main.py` in the project root.
+In that file, you'll need to change `$ACTIVATION_SCRIPT` variable to point to `activate.sh` in the `scripts/` directory.
 But first, you'll need to copy it to `/etc/NetworkManager/dispatcher.d/`.

 ```